 The Wrangler’s basic system features two 4"x6" full-range speakers, each mounted in the lower portion of the under-dash.
 There was also an option for an overhead sound bar with two 5-1/4" speakers.

 In 2002, Jeep introduced a 7-speaker system, consisting of a 4" woofer and 1" tweeter on each side of the underdash, the two 5-1/4" speakers in the sound bar, and a 6-3/4" powered sub in the center console.

 Upgraded Wrangler factory speakers (Crutchfield Research Photo)

-If a set of 4" front speakers just doesn't seem like quite enought "oomph," there's another option.
-Select Increments makes Mod-Pods, unloaded enclosures that mount down under the doors in the Wrangler, and can hold 5-1/4" speakers.
+If a set of 4" front speakers just doesn't seem like quite enought "oomph," there are other ways to crank up the sound in your Jeep.
+Select Increments' Mod-Pods are unloaded enclosures that mount down under the doors in the Wrangler.
+These rugged enclosures can hold your choice of 5-1/4" speakers.
+The

 Rock-solid bass is crucial if you want to enjoy your music on the open road.
 Without it, your speakers can sound brash and tinny.
 With it, your system sounds full and warm, even when you turn it up to combat the road noise.
-Fortunately, you have a lot of options for adding bass.
+Fortunately, you have a lot of options for adding bass to your Jeep.

 In the 7-speaker system, you can replace the 6-3/4" sub in the center console to get more punch, but that process involves some work.
 You'll have to take the console apart, remove the factory sub, redrill your screw holes, and hope that your new woofer is a good match for the small enclosure.
 If you go to all this trouble, you'll want to power your new sub with a better amp.
 The factory amp is a perfect match for the dual voice coil factory sub, but it's just not going to have the juice to drive a high-performance aftermarket sub.